andrewluetgers/loot/README.md

 # Loot.js
 Loot is a bunch of useful functions in the (gasp!) global scope, prefixed with $.
 Dont like that? you can inject them into some namespace, but that would be lame.
+Like chaining things?
+Too bad don't have tons of that.
+Dont like using new Blah()?
+Me either :-)
 This is an experimental bag of tricks that is starting to look like a microframework.

 ## Use it